 There’s no need to put up with the reduced confidence losing a tooth often causes.
 Natural-looking replacement teeth are easy to insert, long-lasting and are beneficial for protecting other teeth.
 We provide patients with crowns and bridges all the time, here at our Maidstone dental practice.
 With new and restored teeth in place, you’ll be able to smile widely and with confidence, whenever a camera lens is pointed your way.
 Let’s look at the differences between dental bridges and dental crowns.

-When your tooth has fallen out, a dental implant can take its place.
-On top of the dental implant is a crown that is matched to the rest of your teeth, to ensure a seamless set of teeth.
+When your tooth has fallen out, a dental implant can take its place to fill the gap.
+On top of the dental implant is a crown or tooth implant that is matched to the rest of your teeth, to ensure a seamless set of discrete teeth.
 The implant itself acts as a root, is made of titanium and surgically placed in your mouth in such a way to help it fuse with your jawbone.
 This is the best way to provide yourself with a permanent replacement tooth that won’t fall out unexpectedly, won’t make unpleasant noises and won’t need to be removed at night time.

 Crowns are also used to cover, protect and strengthen teeth that are so badly damaged, only a little of the natural tooth remains.
 Your natural tooth won’t have to be removed and your smile will remain intact.

 Dental crowns are placed on top of single, damaged teeth to give you a new, more aesthetically flattering tooth.
 Bridges are used to give you a tooth where a tooth no longer exists.
 Crowns are placed over the teeth adjacent to the gap in your mouth, where a tooth or some teeth once were.
 The bridge holds a crown or some crowns in place to fill the toothless gap with natural-looking teeth.
 They will act like natural teeth, helping you bite and chew, as well as giving you a more pleasing smile.